AlayaCare/alayamarket-optioncare-csi/README.md

 The form template can be viewed in the application [here](https://csi.uat.alayacare.com/#/system-settings/forms), and it's definition can be found [here](https://csi.uat.alayacare.com/api/v1/tasks/forms20/forms/11).

 When a form is filled and submitted, AlayaConnector will gather the form submission data and other relevant metadata to send to CPR+.
 An example of the payload sent to CPR+ can be found in [new_referral_request_payload.json](examples/payloads/new_referral_request_payload.json).
 The OpenAPI specification for this data is defined in [referral_request.spec.yaml](specs/referral_request/referral_request.spec.yaml).

+**Note that the `field_id` value in the payload is a primary key and will vary on each environment.**

 ### Step 2.
 CPR+ processes the Referral Request
 Once the Referral Request data has been received by CPR+, it will be reviewed.
 CPR+ will keep a record of the client, service, and approved authorizations for the service.
 Once approved, CPR+ will send a Referral Approval to the supply agency so they can beging providing care.